Folorunso-Eucharia/Tech-Sprint/README.md

 # Tech Sprint
-This is my first project pushed from Ubuntu WSL.
+This is my first project pushed from Ubuntu WSL, hello coders!

+This is a change